criswell/chroot-wrap/README.md

 artifacts (e.g., worst case scenario shouldn't be *too* bad, provided you don't do something really stupid elsewhere).

+Also, chw kind of assumes bash will be in the chroot (it adds crap to a .bashrc in there).
+It probably would work without it, however, as it'll just leave a file in there that wont be used.

 Use at your own risk, and be smart about it.
 Obviously, there's no warranty or protection against the user using the script incorrectly.